SherG/cool-iron/blog/facebook-ads-meeting.md

 title: How to Prepare For Your First Meeting With a Facebook Ad Marketer
 path: /facebook-ad-meeting
 date: 2020-04-19
-summary: Vetting a Facebook Ads marketers?
-Be sure to bring this info with you to your first meeting.
+summary: Get a peek inside the process of a discovery meeting with a Facebook Ads professional and learn what to prepare beforehand.
 tags: ['facebook']
 ---